jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/caching-inline-async.md

 database (RDBMS) with JPA using Hibernate as the provider.
 </p>

-The `GolferRepository` will be used by SBDG’s *Asynchronous Inline Caching* framework and infrastructure components.
+The `GolferRepository` will be used by [spring-boot-gemfire-name]’s *Asynchronous Inline Caching* framework and infrastructure components.

 The *Repository* is injected into and used by the `AsyncEventListener`